zikalino/vscode-demo-extension/README.md

-# vscode-tinygo-extension README
+# vscode-demo-extension README

-This is the README for your extension "vscode-tinygo-extension".
+This is the README for your extension "vscode-demo-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features